 Everyone gets to enjoy the same, fun activity.
 It’s a win for the kids and a win for you . . . (and a win for you when your administrator comes in and asks how you’re differentiating the week before the holidays).

 I hope you enjoy this freebie.
-And if you are looking for other differentiated activities like this one for your classroom, please feel free to browse my TpT store.
+And if you are looking for other differentiated activities like this one for your classroom, please feel free to browse my blog store or TpT store.

 Ho Ho Ho!